Joined: Tue Jul 27, 2010 1:54 am

 - Install and run WoWModelViewer.
 The first time it runs it'll detect your WoW folder and ask to load the database.

 - In WMV if you go to the correct creature file you should now see your new skin by name.
-You can select it and it should (with a few odd exceptions) appear on the model.
+You can select it in the skins menu below and it should (with a few odd exceptions) appear on the model.
+If the model takes multiple skins (like some flying creatures have separate body and wing skins) then there's a separate set of three menus on the right for selecting each of them.

 Shaman avatar by Spiritbinder.